nearform/nscale-workshop/nscale-intro.md

 	nsd container build nscaledemo web

 `nscale` will build the `nscaledemo` web container so that it's ready to be deployed.
+This will take a few mins so for the curious, open a new terminal window and execute ```nsd server logs```.

 Once the command completes we can check the revision history: